 In particular, IRMA supports First Nation and Métis groups to participate in consultations associated with regulatory processes, environmental assessments, and resource management policy and legislation.
 IRMA can also assist in establishing and retaining capacity in communities.

 IRMA consists of two components: base funding and resource pressures funding.
 Base funding is allocated once a year on a per capita basis.
 Eligible organizations may also submit proposals for resource pressures funding to cover additional costs related to major project developments.

-April 25 – May 25: Resource Pressure Funding (RPF) applications accepted
+April to June: Resource Pressure Funding (RPF) applications accepted

 - 15% of base funding can be used for operating costs associated with project work

 - An administrative fee of 10% can be used from resource pressures funding or funding that is given for creating or attending workshops

 The IRMA committee allocates resource pressures funding according to the merits of the proposals.
 For more information, please view the